How to Calculate the Cost of Packaging

 The application of graphics to packaging varies greatly depending on the project.
-You may be applying a simple 1-color version of your logo to the outside of a shipping box, or you might be developing an eye-catching highly customized retail experience.
-For simple designs, it may be enough to provide your packaging manufacturer with a logo file in the appropriate color profile and resolution.
+You may be applying a simple 1-color version of your logo to the outside of a shipping box or developing an eye-catching, highly customized retail experience.
+It may be enough to provide your packaging manufacturer with a logo file in the appropriate color profile and resolution for simple designs.

 Custom Packaging Manufacturing

-Once your structural design and graphics are finalized and combined into a manufacturing-ready format, you are ready to begin custom manufacturing.
+Once your structural design and graphics are finalized and combined into a manufacturing-ready format, you can begin custom manufacturing.
 The cost of this process depends on the material, size, run volume, print method, tooling/setup charges, and labor.
 Another consideration is whether or not you choose to offshore your project.

 A key component to the success of any packaging project is to bring your manufacturer into the picture early on.
 Partnering with your Packaging Advisor as early as the product design stage will deliver insight during the formative development phases (structural and graphic design).
 This insight may ultimately optimize your packaging outcome, including your total cost.
 You don't want to spend time and money with an expensive branding firm to develop your new packaging concept only to discover that your box has not been optimized for structural integrity or shipping costs.

-Similarly, you don't want to send your graphic designer down a creative path that ultimately won't work for the print method that your packaging will use or your manufacturing budget.
-It is far better to have these discovery sessions and discussions as early on as possible and with the manufacturer in the room.
+Similarly, you don't want to send your graphic designer down a creative path that won't work for the print method your packaging will use or your manufacturing budget.
+Having these discovery sessions and discussions as early as possible and with the manufacturer in the room is far better.

 Packaging Supplies and Void Fill

 In today's logistics-driven environment, the cost of shipping will continue to play a significant role in your total cost of goods.
-Shipping has potential implications for the cost of packaging on both the front and back ends of your project.
-You may pay for shipping to your warehouse or fulfillment center, and you will pay again when shipping your packaged product to the end-user.
+Shipping has potential implications for the cost of packaging on both your project's front and back ends.
+You may pay for shipping to your warehouse or fulfillment center, and you will pay again when shipping your packaged product to the end user.

 The size, shape, and material choice of your packaging affect its weight and assembled dimensions.
 Weight and size impact the cost of shipping – adding even more incentive to involve an experienced Packaging Advisor early on in the packaging development process.

-After tabulating the hard costs of packaging, you must take into consideration any underlying hidden costs to paint the full picture.
+After tabulating the hard costs of packaging, you must consider any underlying hidden costs to paint the full picture.

 Storing Unused Inventory

 All companies look at the cost of inventory and storage differently.
-Cost for space can vary widely from region to region.
-While it can be tempting to buy packaging in bulk, its worth considering how you will manage any unused inventory.
+The cost for space can vary widely from region to region.
+While it can be tempting to buy packaging in bulk, it's worth considering how you will manage any unused inventory.
 Contrary to popular belief, buying packaging at the next quantity break to save on cost-per-unit isn't always the most effective strategy.
-Instead of keeping all that inventory on-hand, partner with a supplier who can accommodate just-in-time delivery.
+Instead of keeping all that inventory on hand, partner with a supplier who can accommodate just-in-time delivery.

 An additional risk of surplus inventory is obsolescence.
-The need to change product labeling, update certifications, or adapt graphics to fit a target demographic can all result in obsolete packaging.
+Changing product labeling, updating certifications, or adapting graphics to fit a target demographic can all result in obsolete packaging.
 Thus it's important to run right-sized packaging quantities.
-This way, your money is not tied up in overstock inventory that is at risk of becoming out-of-date every day that it remains unused.
+This way, your money is not tied up in overstock inventory that is at risk of becoming outdated every day it remains unused.
 Tossing out old stock is the same as throwing away money.

 Assembly Time = Packaging Assembly Labor

-Successful packaging designs take into consideration the full use lifecycle of the package, including the labor required to assemble and load product into each unit.
-There are tools available to speed up manual folding, as well as automated solutions to maximize your assembly line.
+Successful packaging designs consider the complete lifecycle of the package, including the labor required to assemble and load product into each unit.
+Tools are available to speed up manual folding and automated solutions to maximize your assembly line.